heinsaar/kaizen/README.md

 ## Design Philosophy

-In pretty much any project written in C++, most of the time only about 1% of code  needs to execute super-fast.
+In pretty much any project written in C++, most of the time only about 1% of the code  needs to execute super-fast.
-While the other 99% doesn't, as any other code it must nevertheless be written, read, understood and modified fast.
+While the other 99% doesn't, as any other code, it must nevertheless be written, read, understood and modified fast.
 One of the main goals of this library is to serve precisely that need of that 99%.

 Over time, functions and tools similar to what can be found in this library make their way into the Standard.
 For